fu4303/portfolio-vincentntang/content/posts/customize-bootstrap/index.md

 TODO show file structure
 ```

-Inside the `base/` folder, you'll want to create a `bootstrap_variables` file.
+Inside the `base/` folder, you'll want to create a `bootstrap_variables` file, which you need to pull from the source code.
 This is where we'll do all of our customizations to bootsrap.

 After that, in the `main.scss` file, add the imports from node_modules